debasishg/hask/hfrdomain/README.md

 In this project we explore the techniques of using domain driven design (DDD) using Haskell and pure functional programming.

+## Purpose

+The main purpose of this project is _not_ to build a robust application using the principles of DDD.
+The idea is to explore the various capabilities of Haskell that apply in designing an application based on the principles of domain driven design.
+We discuss some of the principles of DDD that mesh well with Haskell as an implementation language.

+### Communication and use of the ubiquitous language

+Regarding the use of language, Eric Evans writes in the famous blue book:

+> This is a crucial cord that weaves the model into development activity and binds it in the code.

+Weaving the ubiquitous language into the code is best performed when you have an expressive language of implementation.
+If the implementation language is not so expressive you can choose to develop a DSL [1] - either an external one or an embedded one.
+With Haskell you don't need an additional linguistic layer for expressivity.
+Haskell is an expressive language - the only thing you need to take care of is to program at the proper level of abstraction.

+### Clean separation of the life cycle of a domain object

+Eric Evans notes aggregates, factories, repositories etc. as forming the lifecycle of a domain object.
+Haskell, as a language offers features to make these explicit abstractions.
+We can use

+* algebraic data types (along with pattern matching) for modeling aggregates
+* smart constructors can be used as factories to create _valid_ domain objects
+* inductive data types coupled with effects can be used to model repositories and services

+### Supple Design

+This one is straight out of the blue book:

+* **Intention Revealing Interfaces** - This means the ability to _name classes and operations to describe their effect and purpose, without reference to the means by which they do what they promise_.
+Haskell is a great platform for this, where we have a complete separation of the _how_ of a function from the _what_ - not only by name but also by the implementation.

+* **Side-effect free Functions** - Haskell is pure (well, almost) and allows to model side-effects through algebraic effects.
+You can reason about your functions equationally.

+* **Assertions** - Eric Evans says _Assertions make side effects explicit and easier to deal with_.
+With Haskell you have the benefit of a static type system to assert your invariants.
+And you can model side-effects algebraically - hence you don't need any additional external capability of assertions.
+They are just part of the language.

+* **Conceptual Contours** - This is all about modularity.
+Haskell offers several ways to handle modularity of your application.
+Though not the strongest part of haskell, but you have constructs like typeclasses, modules etc. which can help you in modularizing your domain concepts.

+* **Standalone Classes** - This is a technique that encourages building self-contained abstractions.
+Firstly Haskell encourages pure functions, which does not depend on external factors and only depends on the input that the functions accept.
+If the function / abstraction interacts with external systems, you use the type system to annotate them explicitly - so the contract is published and explicit.
+The type system enforces that you cannot fool around with the contracts of your domain behaviors.

+* **Closure of Operations** - This is all about purity and compositionality.
+And Haskell shines with both of these.
+Just compose functions to define _what_ you want to do.
+Once you have built the abstraction of the complete domain behavior, you can run an interpreter that executes _how_ the behavior will be implemented.
+Here's an example of a domain service that runs a bunch of debits and credits on a bank account:

 ## The Main Artifacts

 As is common with any DDD project, we have the following main artifacts: